uu-sml/sml-book-page/index.md

    - Boosting and AdaBoost
    - Gradient boosting
 8. **Nonlinear input transformations and kernels**
-   - Creating features by nonlinear input transformations
+   - Creating features by nonlinear input transformations (not in draft yet)
-   - The kernel trick in linear regression and support vector regression
+   - The kernel trick in linear regression and support vector regression (not in draft yet)
-   - Kernel k-NN and kernel theory
+   - Kernel k-NN and kernel theory (not in draft yet)
-   - Support vector classification
+   - Support vector classification (not in draft yet)
 9. **The Bayesian approach and Gaussian processes**
-   - Bayesian linear regression
+   - Bayesian linear regression (not in draft yet)
-   - Gaussian processes
+   - Gaussian processes (not in draft yet)
 10. **User aspects of machine learning**
     - Defining the machine learning problem
     - The iterative process of improving a machine learning model
     - Data collection and preparation
-    - End-to-end learning vs. feature engineering
+    - End-to-end learning vs. feature engineering (not in draft yet)
-    - Can I trust my machine learning model?
+    - Can I trust my machine learning model? (not in draft yet)
-    - Ethics in machine learning
+    - Ethics in machine learning (not in draft yet)
 11. **Generative models and learning from unlabeled data**
     - Generative models: LDA, QDA and more
-    - Semi-supervised and self-supervised learning
+    - Semi-supervised and self-supervised learning (not in draft yet)
-    - Unsupervised learning
+    - Unsupervised learning (not in draft yet)

 ## Exercise material